stonegu/keycloakProviders/HELP.md

 <br/>
 Note: I prefer this way for audience setup, because this map is specific for the selected client.

+####7.2.2 Keycloak client mapper to show the realm name
+* Select your realm;
+* Go to clients;
+* Select the client that you are going to request the token against;
+* Go to Mappers;
+* Click Create
+* In Mapper type select Hardcoded claim;
+* Token Claim Name : realm name
+* Claim value : the name of the realm.
+* Fill up the rest accordingly.

 ###7.3 User Setting
 ####7.3.1 customized attribute in access token
 #####7.3.1.1 By Client Scopes